Maintain an indigenous forest in the Serra da Estrela mountains, Guarda, Portugal

 At the Bedford there is a small solar panel for charging phones and a 4G phone signal is usually available.
 However, the phone signal can be erratic, especially after rain.
 It is recommended that you bring your own power bank for phone charging when the solar panel is not generating electricity on overcast days (not usually a problem during summer!).
 You would also need sufficient data from your phone provider as we do not offer Wi-fi.

 Kitchen facilities are provided in the Bedford and the expectation is that Workaway volunteers arrange their own meals and purchase their own supplies on our once-weekly supply trip into town or provide us with a list of things we can purchase on their behalf.
-That said, when supplies are plentiful, we are more than happy to provide, free of charge, vegetables, fruit, eggs and fresh goat milk from our own organic gardens and free ranging animals.
+That said, when supplies are plentiful, we are more than happy to provide, free of charge, vegetables, fruit and eggs from our own organic gardens and free ranging animals.

 • Was noch ...